 7. You avoid fruits and vegetables

-Fruits and veggies are rich in fibers, vitamins, minerals, and anti-oxidants — substances that help repair cell damage and prevents many kinds of cancer.
+Fruits and veggies are rich in fibers, vitamins, minerals, and anti-oxidants — substances that help repair cell damage and prevent many kinds of cancer.
 An ounce of prevention is worth a pound of cure– eat them while you’re still healthy unless dying young is your retirement plan.

 8. You sleep like a zombie

 Not getting enough sleep by itself won’t kill you.
-But there are plenty of studies that link insufficient sleep to serious health problems, such as heart disease, obesity, and diabetes.
-One of such study is the one published by the Journal of the American Heart Association in May 2017 where it sort of concluded that people who are at risk for those ailments and slept less than six hours a night may increase their risk of premature death.
+But plenty of studies link insufficient sleep to serious health problems, such as heart disease, obesity, and diabetes.
+One such study is the one published by the Journal of the American Heart Association in May 2017 where it sort of concluded that people who are at risk for those ailments and slept less than six hours a night may increase their risk of premature death.